blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Christianity.md

-In addition to [[The Hebrew Religion]], Christianity added the Gospel of Jesus.
+In addition to [[Judah-ism]], Christianity added the Gospel of Jesus.

 The added books include:
 - Deuterocanonical Books (by Catholics and Eastern Orthodox, but not Protestants or Jews)